During our large-scale Search usability testing, many users at some point encountered a “No Results” page as they searched for products.

 An option to open chat directly from the “No Results” page could be considered as well, as we’ve observed some users are more likely to engage with chat compared to calling customer support.

-5) Ads.
 Contextual ads based on the user’s search query can be a decent option under some specific circumstances.
 If the search engine is good and supports most or all Query Types, then a “No Results” page means there’s a very high likelihood that the site simply doesn’t carry the product the user is searching for.
-In these cases it can make sense to display external contextual text ads (but again, only if the search engine is truely good).
+In these cases it can, depending on the site’s brand, make sense to display external contextual text ads (but again, only if the search engine is truely good).